bipashant/rubion/README.md

 This will scan your project for:
 - Ruby gem vulnerabilities (if `Gemfile.lock` exists)
 - Outdated Ruby gems with release dates
-- NPM package vulnerabilities (if `package.json` exists)
+- NPM/JavaScript package vulnerabilities (if `package.json` exists)
-- Outdated NPM packages with release dates
+- Outdated NPM/JavaScript packages with release dates

 ### Scan options